7-Day Raw Food Diet – What To Eat, Benefits, And Side Effects

 • Are fighting cancer

 Raw foods are free of preservatives.
-They are nutrient-dense and low in calories.
-A raw food diet may help you with weight loss, digestion, and cancer prevention.
-A week on a raw food diet may assist you in experiencing beneficial changes in your body because it is an excellent diet for regaining your health.
+They are fiber-rich foods with high nutrients and low calories.
+A raw food diet is rich in calcium, omega-3 fatty acids and probiotics that help with weight loss, improve digestive health, and aid in cancer prevention.
+A week on a raw food diet may assist you in experiencing beneficial changes in your body, because it is an excellent diet for regaining your health.
 However, you must also eat cooked meals to compensate for nutritional shortages.
 This is a great diet to regain your health.
 However, consult your doctor or a dietitian for advice before beginning a raw food diet.

 Frequently Asked Questions